 In all the work I do my preference is for Steinway original parts but this is not essential.

 Once all the technical work is complete, the piano must then be tuned and toned (or voiced).
 This process may take a day or two and using a variety of techniques including lacquering, needling and shaping with sandpaper sticks to achieve uniformity of dynamics and brilliance.

-Once back home a piano will take several months for tuning to stablise or settle down and may need occasional checks to see that everything is working correctly and it’s always a good idea to have the piano checked or serviced anually.
+Once back home a piano will take several months for tuning to stablise and may need occasional checks to see that everything is working correctly.
+It’s always a good idea to have the piano checked or serviced anually.

-Pianos like cars, with use, will require periodical servicing.
+Pianos, with use, require periodical servicing.
 Again, the amount of work required is dependent upon the amount the individual piano is being used.